Dekoration in Form einer goldenen Sonne

 © Kunstgewerbemuseum, Staatliche Kunstsammlungen Dresden, Foto: Blend3/ Frank Grätz

-The Furniture of the Parisian Cabinetmaker Jean-Pierre Latz at the Dresden Court
+Fait à Paris.
+Furniture Creations by Jean-Pierre Latz at the Dresden Court

 In the impressive staterooms of the Dresden Residenzschloss (Royal Palace) the collection of Latz furniture shall be presented for the first time in its full extent at the special exhibition of the Kunstgewerbemuseum (Museum of Decorative Arts).
 This exhibition is the conclusion of the twelve years of comprehensive research and conservation project that the furniture has undergone.